zach-morris/argdb_scraper/README.md

 from lxml import etree as lxml_etree
 ```

 In addition, to upload this to github, several of the supporting files in dat_files_raw had to be compressed to be able to upload to github.
 You'll need to unzip these files in order to use them in the tool.
 You'll see a handy ```Unzip_these_files.txt``` file in the folder.
+The goal though is for you the scraper to add your own files to the correct folder after having scoured the internet for that sweet sweet metadata.

 ## Example usage